InformaticsMatters/pipelines-utils/README.md

     that can't be run (because the test has no corresponding container image).
 -   `Tests ignored` are test found that are not run because they have been marked for non-execution as the test name begins with `ignore_`.
+-   `Tests excluded` are test found that are not run because the operating system matches a regular expression in the test's `exlcude` declaration.

 ### Limiting test search
 You can limit the tests that are executed by defining the parent